Open-ATS-Github/Newone/README.md

 Features
-- udp program for controlling motors and video stream (easy to understand)
+- udp program for controlling motors and video stream over internet (not secure but easy to understand)
 - opencv for future AI

 - 3D prined ball bearing (printable in one peace)